Book Review: Hell’s Princess: The Mystery of Belle Gunness

 What would cause Gunness to potentially murder her husband and her children?
 The answer is simple – money.
 Belle lived what Schechter describes as a deprived childhood in Norway where her family lived barely above subsistence level.
 In America, she desired to better herself.
 But, her attempts to get rich would certainly raise some eyebrows…and a few hairs.
 It started with insurance fraud, but it escalated into something much more sinister when she moved her remaining family to La Porte, Indiana.
 I will not get into any more detail here – I do not want to give away too many spoilers!

 Schechter’s book on Belle Gunness offers a compelling insight into one of history’s “black widow” murderers.
 The author pulls from a wide range of primary sources with the intent of creating a vivid and sobering account of Gunness’ life from her origins in Norway to her supposed death in Indiana.
-He manages to be both engaging and informative without the dryness that often is associated with non-fiction titles.
-I appreciate Schechter’s use of newspaper accounts because it allows readers avenues for further research though not everyone was impressed with the amount of footnotes.
+He manages to be both engaging and informative without the dryness often associated with non-fiction titles.
+I appreciate Schechter’s use of newspaper accounts because it allows readers avenues for further research.
+Some people disliked the amount of footnotes, however.

-One of the complaints I viewed on Amazon was that a large portion of the book was comprised of footnotes.
+The large amount of footnotes in this book frustrated some Amazon reviewers.
 As a historian, I relish these because of the attribution to outside sources.
 At a glance it’s easier to question the sources and any inherent bias that may have evolved as part of the author’s research process.
 Schechter manages to approach the subject of Belle Gunness with enough detail to satisfy the morbidly curious while also providing good historical context for the period in which she lived.
 He does not shy away from her gruesome acts nor does he sensationalize them.

 I found this book an easy read and captivating read.
 Although not wholly academic for those interested in such a topic, it bears to keep in mind that this is written for a popular audience.
 It’s certainly worth a try, especially if you’re interested in serial killers.